google.com, pub-9009409755677587, DIRECT, f08c47fec0942fa0

 The beating heart of the Murcielago SV is a 6.5L Naturally aspirated V12 engine pumps out 661 horsepower and 660 Nm of torque at rpm.
 It is paired to a 6 speed automatic paddle shifter transmission.
 The cherry on top, however, is the fact a handful of examples came attached to the ultra rare 6 speed manual transmission which goes for a price that could even wipe out your bank balance.
 Speaking of performance, the SV is capable of rocketing from 0-60 mph in 3.1 seconds and maxes out at a staggering 210 mph.
 That said, this V12 motor is the final evolution of Lamborghini's original V12 configuration that started its life with the mighty Miura.

 Lamborghini took the standard Murcielago, stripped out the interior, added more carbon inside out and a lighter exhaust to make the SV 100 kilograms lighter than the regular Murcielago, allowing for razor sharp handling and more definitive driving experience on tracks.
-Like every other Lamborghini, it is a nightmare to drive in traffic but absolutely comes alive on tracks and twisties.
+Like every other Lamborghini, it is a nightmare to drive in traffic but absolutely comes alive on tracks.
+It is a car that brings the 10 year old inside you everytime you get behind the wheel.
 To sum things up, the SV is nothing but a pure automotive art with one of the best sounding V12s strapped on behind to make every nerve in your body dance with its raw and mental performance.
-From the moment you hold the steering wheel, it’s just you, the car and the roads in front, nothing else matters.
+From the moment you hop inside , it’s just you, the car and the roads in front, nothing else matters.
 We definitely think that it is Lamborghini in its purest form.
 Lamborghini simply wouldn’t have been what it is without this brute force of a car.

 23 August, 2025